 X

-You need four pairs of compact/bookshelf speakers to build a pair of line arrays, so you may wish to check the availability of speakers in your area, either from dealers (if you can afford to purchase new), or second-hand from internet auction sites.
+You need four pairs of book-shelf speakers to build a pair of line arrays.
 It is generally preferable to settle on one model built by one manufacturer, because the results are more predictable.
 Different speaker designs have differing advantages.
-E.g. Speakers that have rectangular cases (like the vintage Wharfedale Diamond I's in the above illustration) have the advantage that you just have to stack them four units high, wire them up, and you have your line arrays!
-(You can worry about a more permanent construction later).
+E.g. Speakers that have rectangular cases (like the vintage Wharfedale Diamond I's above) have the advantage that you just have to stack them on tbeir sides four units high, wire them up, and you have your line arrays!
+You can worry about a more permanent construction later.
 Whilst the Ariston Acoustics MSX-07's (in the lower illustration) need a wooden frame to mount the speakers on.
-But, even with the frames, the MSX-07s are smaller, and hence are less likely to dominate the room.
+The wood can be obtained cut-to-size with holes pre-drilled.
+They can even supply the requisite screws, so that only the simplest of home-assembly is required.

 This is then repeated for the other stack(s)...